nicross/Lazily/README.md

 ### Included plugins
 - `LazilyLoaderPlugin` - Lazy loads `<iframe>`, `<img>`, `<picture>`, and `<video>` elements.
 Prefers the native `loading` attribute in supporting browsers, otherwise it leverages an `IntersectionObserver`.
 - `LazilyRehydratorPlugin` - Interface for executing a handler function whenever a new element matches its selector.
-Perfect for rehydrating static markup.
+Perfect for rehydrating static markup, from simple enhancements to custom components.

 ### Planned plugins
 - `LazilyRevealerPlugin` - Triggers scroll reveal animations.
 Provides an optional stylesheet for common use cases.